|

 N = Standard normal cumulative distribution function

-Underlying Price- The price of the underlying is directly proportional to the prices of Call Options in Commodities.
-This means an increase in the price of the underlying causes increase in the price of its Call Option and vice versa.
-The price of the underlying is inversely proportional to the prices of Put Options in Commodities.
-This means an increase in the price of the underlying causes fall in the price of its Put Option and vice versa.
+Underlying Price- The price of the underlying asset is directly proportional to the price of Call options on commodities.
+This means that an increase in the price of the underlying causes an increase in the price of the associated Call option and vice versa.
+The price of the underlying is inversely proportional to the price of the Put options on commodities.
+This means that an increase in the underlying price causes a fall in the price of the associated Put option and vice versa.

-Time Until Expiry- The premium on Call Options is higher at the beginning of the month and decreases with each passing day towards expiration.
-The premium on Put Options is lower at the beginning of the month and increases with each passing day towards expiration.
+Time to expiration- The premium for call options is higher at the beginning of the month and decreases with each day that passes until expiration.
+The premium for put options is lower at the beginning of the month and increases with each day that passes until expiry.

-Interest Rates- An increase in the interest rates pushes up the premium of Call options while reducing the premium of Put Options.
+Interest Rates- A rise in interest rates causes the premium for call options to rise, while the premium for put options falls.

-Strike Price- An increase in the strike price of the Options reduces the premium of Call options while increasing the premium of Put options.
+Strike Price- An increase in the strike price of options reduces the premium of call options and increases the premium of put options.

 Factor |